palaa159/Docs/Tutorials/15-MyoWare_Integration_Ganglion.md

 # MyoWare OpenBCI Integration (Ganglion Board)

 ### Overview
-This tutorial will set you up to read EMG data (electrical signals from muscles) using a MyoWare board, an OpenBCI Ganglion board, and the OpenBCI GUI.
-If you have a Cyton board instead, check out our [Cyton board MyoWare integration tutorial instead!](http://docs.openbci.com/Tutorials/14-MyoWare_Integration)
+This tutorial will show you how to read EMG data (electrical signals from muscles) using a MyoWare board, an OpenBCI Ganglion board, and the OpenBCI GUI.
+If you have a Cyton board instead, check out our [Cyton board MyoWare integration tutorial!](http://docs.openbci.com/Tutorials/14-MyoWare_Integration)

 ![MyoWare + Ganglion supplies](../assets/images/flatlay_myoware_ganglion.JPG)